ak8abhinay/Second-Brain-App/README.md

 Goal:
 The primary objective of this project was building a "type-first" backend where the database models (MongoDB) and the API responses are strictly typed to prevent runtime errors and ensure data integrity.

-Tech Stac
+Tech Stack:
-Runtime: Node.js
+- Runtime: Node.js
-Language: TypeScript
+- Language: TypeScript
-Framework: Express.js
+- Framework: Express.js
-Database: MongoDB with Mongoose
+- Database: MongoDB with Mongoose
-Authentication: JWT / Bcrypt for password hashing
+- Authentication: JWT / Bcrypt for password hashing
-Validation: Zod
+- Validation: Zod

 Features
 Utilized TypeScript interfaces alongside Mongoose schemas to ensure end-to-end type safety from the database to the API response.